 Your Air Conditioner

 As the months pass from winter into late spring and summer the average temperatures rise and your concerns switch from heating to cooling and improvement in interior air quality, especially for those of who count seasonal allergy sufferers in the household.
 Once again you’re faced with a utility bill that you need to manage without sacrificing comfort, and this can be accomplished with an upgraded A/C unit.

-Whether you own a town home, side by side, infill, single family home or condo a new air conditioner can save you a lot.
+Whether you own a townhome, side-by-side, infill, single-family home, or condo a new air conditioner can save you a lot.
 While the average A/C unit has a lifespan of approximately 20 years (assuming proper installation and servicing) you may save anywhere from 20-40 percent of your cooling energy costs by replacing an air conditioner that is just 5-10 years old with a newer, more efficient model.
 This is because advancements in air conditioning products have come a VERY long way as new technologies have been introduced into both the parts and manufacturing environment.
-The end result is a Seasonal Energy Efficiency Ratio (SEER) that typically ranges 13-22, delivering better efficiency and lower costs of cooling.
-View top of the line air conditioning products to see the SEER (and more) for yourself!
+The end result is a Seasonal Energy Efficiency Ratio (SEER) that typically ranges from 13-22, delivering better efficiency and lower costs of cooling.
+View top-of-the-line air conditioning products to see the SEER (and more) for yourself!

 Your Hot Water Heater

 An upgraded furnace and air conditioning unit may cover your interior bases through all four seasons but hot water (an essential element) costs can be especially challenging to control.